Last Updated on December 19, 2024 by Amrita Das

 Involvement Of Credit Reporting Agencies

 Credit reporting agencies are often notified in cases of credit card fraud to mitigate the risk of further misuse of stolen identities.
-They closely monitor for any unusual activities and assist victims of identity theft in safeguarding their profiles.

 Their involvement also helps protect consumers’ credit history and prevents them from being held liable from a creditor’s standpoint.